Post Summary: Beautiful hikes in Washington state and where to find them.

 Lake Twentytwo (also called Lake 22) is a 5.4-mile round trip hike in the Cascade Mountains.

-Along the way, you’ll have a few river crossings, pass through a boulder field, old-growth forest, and eventually an incredibly scenic alpine lake at the top!
+Along the way, you’ll have a few river crossings, pass through a boulder field, an old-growth forest, and eventually an incredibly scenic alpine lake at the top!